XHMM/react-native-cloud-store/website/versioned_docs/version-0.10/api/icloud-container.md

 ### `download`
-Download icloud file to local device, you can only move/copy file after downloading it
+Download icloud file to local device.
+You can only move/copy the file after downloading it
 :::info
-This function will be resolved immediately, if your want to wait until uploaded, you can wrap it with Promise yourself
+This function will be resolved immediately, if your want to wait until downloaded, you can wrap it with Promise yourself
 :::

 ```ts